Albert Memorial: Commission and design

 When Prince Albert died on 14 December 1861, at the age of 42, the thoughts of those in government and public life turned to the form and shape of a suitable memorial, with several possibilities, such as establishing a university or international scholarships, being mentioned.
 Queen Victoria, however, soon made it clear that she desired a memorial "in the common sense of the word".
 The initiative was taken by the Lord Mayor of London, William Cubitt, who, at a meeting on 14 January 1862, appointed a committee to raise funds for a design to be approved by the Queen.
-The control and future course of the project, though, moved away from Mansion House, and ended up being controlled by people close to the Queen, rather than the Mayor.
+The control and future course of the project, though, moved away from Mansion House, and ended up being controlled by people close to the Queen, rather than the Lord Mayor.
 Those who determined the overall direction from that point on were the Queen's secretary, General Charles Grey, and the keeper of the privy purse, Sir Charles Phipps.
 His assistant Doyne Bell was secretary of the committee and later published The National Memorial to His Royal Highness the Prince Consort (1873).

 Following the deaths of Grey and Phipps, their roles were taken on by Sir Henry Ponsonby and Sir Thomas Biddulph.
-Eventually, a four-man steering committee was established, led by Sir Charles Lock Eastlake.
+Eventually, a four-man Prince Consort Memorial Committee was established, led by Sir Charles Lock Eastlake and consisting of him, Cubitt, the 14th Earl of Derby, and the 4th Earl of Clarendon.
 Eastlake had overall control for the project until his death in 1865.
-An initial proposal for an obelisk memorial failed, and this was followed in May 1862 by the appointment of a seven-strong committee of architects.
+An initial proposal for an obelisk failed, and this was followed in May 1862 by the appointment of a seven-strong committee of architects.
 A range of designs were submitted and examined.
-Two of the designs (those by Philip Charles Hardwick and George Gilbert Scott) were passed to the Queen in February 1863 for a final decision to be made.
+Two of these (by Philip Charles Hardwick and George Gilbert Scott) were passed to the Queen in February 1863 for a final decision to be made.
 Two months later, after lengthy deliberations and negotiations with the government over the costs of the memorial, Scott's design was formally approved in April 1863.